-We’re supporting communities across Cumbria with projects that will reduce their area’s carbon footprint, helping to prevent climate change.
+We helped communities across Cumbria to run projects to reduce their area’s carbon footprint, helping to prevent climate change.
 That’s because climate change is one of the root causes of the extreme weather we’re seeing around the world.

 According to the Met Office, extreme weather events are seven times more likely on a planet with human-made climate change, and research has also shown that storms like Desmond, which caused the widespread flooding in Cumbria in 2015, was more likely to have happened due to climate change.
 So, it’s essential that we take action to tackle the causes of climate change, by lowering Cumbria’s carbon footprint.

 ACT is the county’s community development and rural charity, and works closely with communities, supporting them with emergency planning and resilience activities, as it has done for many years.
 It was one of our partners in the Rebuilding Together project, helping communities to write or update their own emergency plans.
 ACT also developed networks of community emergency planning groups, while also encouraging effective links between community emergency groups and statutory responders.
 Through Rebuilding Together, ACT was able to boost the support it offers to individuals, households and communities to consider what they can do to prepare for and bounce back after extreme events.

 Being prepared is proven as a key to increasing the resilience of people and communities.
 Working with the statutory agencies and other partners, ACT is supporting communities to have a voice, through the Community Resilience Network, and assisting them to agree and take practical and evidence-based action to make a difference to personal and community resilience in Cumbria.

 To find out more, contact ACT on 01228 817224 or visit www.cumbriaaction.org.uk.

 For building professionals (by CAfS)